-More power = more profit also in laser cutting?
+More power = more profit, also in the laser cutting area?

-The laser machine market is experiencing dynamic change.
-It’s becoming apparent to the industry that the power limits of other beam-type cutting technologies such as CO2 laser, plasma, and waterjet don’t restrict fiber laser.
-For example, 4 to 6kW of power was considered sufficient for CO2 laser cutters, and more and more customers worldwide are finding great success with fiber laser power of 10 - 15kW and the first ones even with 20kW.
+Dynamic changes are taking place in the market for laser cutting machines.
+It is becoming increasingly clear within the industry that the power limits of other beam-type cutting technologies such as CO2 laser, plasma, and water jet do not restrict fiber laser.
+For example, 4 to 6kW of power was considered sufficient for CO2 laser cutters.
+More and more customers worldwide are achieving considerable success with fiber laser power of 10 - 20kW and now even 30kW.

-Eagle laser cutting machines have led the charge.
-Over the past 10 years Eagle has pioneered 6, 8, 10, 12, 15 and now 20kW.
+Eagle laser cutting machines have led the way.
+Over the past 10 years, Eagle has pioneered 6, 8, 10, 12, 15, 20kW and now 30kW.
 This document explains fiber laser technology and illustrates its future.

-An important side note: Laser cutting machines basically remove material by either flame cutting (oxygen assist gas) or fusion cutting (nitrogen assist gas).
+Important side note: Laser cutting machines basically remove material by means of either flame cutting (oxygen process gas) or fusion cutting (nitrogen process gas).

-Flame cutting with oxygen is used only on certain materials, most commonly mild steel, and is effective up to about 10kW laser power; a further increase in laser power does not mean an increase in productivity.
-Fusion cutting with nitrogen has no such limitation.
+Flame cutting with oxygen is only used on certain materials, usually mild steel, and is effective up to laser power of about 10kW; increasing the laser power does not necessarily increase productivity.
+Fusion cutting with nitrogen has no such limitations.
 This article concentrates on fusion cutting.

-Although there is no official definition, there is a good reason to draw such a limit at 8kW laser power.
-The reason is that adding more power when cutting thin sheet metal of 1mm (.040”) and under provides no cut speed benefit – there is not enough material thickness to absorb more energy.
+Although there is no official definition, there is a good reason for drawing the limit at laser power of 8kW.
+The reason: Increasing the power when cutting thin sheet metal that is 1mm (.040”) thick or less does not increase the cutting speed – the material is not thick enough to absorb more energy.

 Is high-power laser technology only suitable for cutting thick materials?

-Without doubt, more power increases maximum thickness capacity.
-Thickness of 60mm has been successfully processed with high-power laser technology.
-Although more power does enable thicker cutting, high-power lasers also reap great benefits on sheet metal materials, as long as they are thicker than 1mm (.040”) thick.
+Without doubt, since increasing the power increases the maximum thickness capacity.
+Thickness of 60mm has been successfully processed using high-power laser technology.
+Although more power does enable thicker cutting, high-power lasers also have major benefits with sheet metal materials, provided that they are thicker than 1mm (.040”).

-The main area of application is up to 25 mm (1”).
-With these material thicknesses, all the advantages of high-power laser technology are optimally exploited.
-Today we can safely say that more power automatically means higher productivity and lower unit costs.
+The main application area is up to 25 mm (1”).
+All of the advantages of high-power laser technology are exploited in an optimal way with these material thicknesses.
+Today we can safely say that additional power automatically means more productivity and reduced unit costs.

-"Tower of Power" - Laser power correlates to productivity
+"Tower of Power" - Laser power provides productivity

-It is somewhat intuitive that laser power equals productivity.
-The Tower of Power example explains in concrete terms just how true this is.
-A typical part fabrication part is chosen:
+It appears obvious that laser power equals productivity.
+The Tower of Power example explains just how true this is in concrete terms.
+A typical manufacturing part is selected:

 |Material:||Mild steel St 37|

-This example shows only a small part of the complex world of laser cutting technology.
-Varying material type, thickness, cut pattern, machine dynamic motion, and laser parameters will generate different results, however, the trend will remain.
+This example merely shows a small part of the complex world of laser cutting technology.
+Varying the material type, thickness, cut pattern, machine dynamic motion, and laser parameters will generate different results, but the trend will stay the same.

-Not only does power equal productivity, it also relates to quality.
-For most applications, higher power puts less heat into the material due to the increased cut speed, thereby producing a better edge.
+Power does not just mean more productivity, but also quality.
+For the majority of applications, increasing the power puts less heat into the material due to the increased cutting speed, which improves the edge sharpness.

-Higher cutting speed means shorter production times and higher productivity per hour.
+Faster cutting speed means shorter production times and more productivity per hour.

-As power increases, the number of units produced in an hour also increases.
-This result requires that you have a machine that delivers high dynamic motion: velocity and acceleration.
-The machine must be able to reach cutting speed (velocity) and come in and out of direction changes quickly (acceleration) so as not to limit the productivity.
+As the power increases, the number of units produced per hour also increases.
+In order to achieve this, you need a machine that provides high dynamic motion: speed and acceleration.
+The machine must be able to achieve fast cutting speeds (velocity) and carry out direction changes quickly (acceleration) so as not to restrict the productivity.

-For this test we used the Eagle iNspire® machine tool, which achieves a top velocity of 150m/min and an acceleration of 6g – as the quickest laser cutting machine in the world, it is more than enough to ensure machine motion has minimal impact on the test results.
+We used the EAGLE iNspire® laser cutting machine for this test, which has a top speed of 350 m/min and acceleration of 6G – as the world's fastest laser cutting machine, this is more than sufficient to ensure that the machine movement only has a minimal effect on the test results.

-Productivity naturally has an enormous influence on unit costs.
-In order to be able to determine the unit costs, we have allocated the following machine-hour costs to the machine depending on the laser power.
+Of course, productivity has a tremendous influence on unit costs.
+In order to be able to determine the unit costs, we have allocated the following hourly machine rate to the machine depending on the laser power.

-The 100 EUR total hourly cost is chosen as a typical cost for operating a 4kW laser.
-This is not the amount a shop would charge to perform work on the machine, it is the total operating cost.
-Total operating cost includes machine operating cost, labour, overhead, and machine payments/depreciation.
-It is clear that as you increase power the machine throughput goes up faster than the total operating cost.
-The laser owner has an opportunity to complete more work at higher profit with a high-power laser.
+The 100 EUR hourly rate has been selected as a typical cost for operating a 4kW laser.
+This is not the amount that a company would charge to perform work on the machine, it is the total operating cost.
+The total operating cost includes the machine operating cost, labor, overheads, and machine payments/depreciation.
+It is clear that as the power is increased, the machine throughput increases faster than the overall operating costs.
+The owner of the laser cutting machine has the opportunity to carry out more work with more profit with a high-power laser.

-Switching to percentages for the same data set, you can see that the owner of a 10kW machine gains 188% of production compared just a 19% increase in total operating cost of the 4kW system.
+If you look at the percentages for the same data set, you can see that the owner of a 10kW machine can increase his production by 188% in comparison to an increase in the total operating cost of just 19% with the 4kW system.

-When you put all aspects of laser power, productivity, and total operating cost you end up with a graph such as this.
-Power equals productivity, and also profits.
+When you take all of the aspects of laser power, productivity and total operating cost into consideration, you end up with a graph like this.
+Power equals productivity, and also profit.

-Some who see this table for the first time are very sceptical at first.
-That's fine, but take the time to check it out for yourself.
-We will be happy to help you carry out a study on your specific parts and cost structure and the result will be the same.
-If you have the work to fill a laser machine, then higher power will very likely deliver much higher profits.
+Anyone seeing this table for the first time is sceptical to begin with.
+That is OK.
+Take the time to have a good look.
+We would be delighted to help you to carry out a study of your specific parts and cost structure, and the result will be the same.
+If a laser machine is fully utilized, greater power will probably generate significantly higher profits.

-And now back to the first statement: The laser machine market is experiencing a dynamic change.
-The change is an increase in laser power.
-Unlike many other cutting processes, fiber laser has seen, and will continue to see, gradual power increases.
-Of course, beam delivery, cutting head technology, and machine tool design must keep up with the power increase to ensure fiber laser maintains the reputation for reliability and low operating cost.
-As the pioneer of high-power laser technology and ultra-fast machine tool design, let Eagle help you analyse your production to see how power equals productivity in your shop.
+And now back to the initial statement: Dynamic changes are taking place in the market for laser cutting machines.
+The change consists of an increase in laser power.
+Unlike many other cutting processes, a gradual increase in power has taken place in fiber lasers.
+Of course, beam delivery, cutting head technology, and machine tool design have to keep up with the power increase in order to ensure that fiber lasers maintain their reputation for reliability and low operating cost.
+As the pioneer of high-power laser technology and ultra-fast machine tool design, Eagle can help you to analyze your production to see for yourself how power equals productivity within your company.